Child Counselling Courses

 What organisations can I join as a member?

-Graduates of our course may join the International Institute for Complimentary Therapists, you can read more about this organisation here: https://www.iict.co.uk/about-us.
+You could also join the International Institute for Complimentary Therapists; you can read more about this organisation here: https://www.iict.co.uk/about-us

 Our US counselling graduates can join the American Counseling Association as a Regular Member.
 They can join as a Full Member (Category B) of the Canadian Counselling Association.